nghi-truyen/deeppick/README.md

 ```
 Notes:

-- The csv file `dataset/raw/label_time.csv` must contain 2 columns: `itp`, `its`.
-Its arrival times must be sorted in ascending alphabetical order of the file name in the `dataset/raw/data` directory.
+- The csv file `dataset/raw/label_time.csv` should be contained 2 columns: `itp`, `its`.
+Its arrival times should be sorted in ascending alphabetical order of the file name in the `dataset/raw/data` directory.
-- The data files in `dataset/raw/data` must contain 2 columns (the one with the time and the other with the amplitude of the signal).
+- The data files in `dataset/raw/data` should be contained 2 columns (the one with the time and the other with the amplitude of the signal).
-- If you want to preprocess a new raw data, you can modify some parameters of the `Config()` class in `dataset/data preprocessing.py`.
+- If you want to preprocess a new raw data, you can modify some parameters of the `Config()` class in `dataset/data_preprocessing.py`.

 ## 2. Training
 Now, go back to the main directory.